sharm438/Lerna/README.md

   Usage: python test.py
   Example: python test.py
   It generates the average loss value of testing, which is the translated to perplexity and used in Simulated annealing All the intermediate files generated are uploaded at https://drive.google.com/drive/folders/1f7B-NMlE3FU0oiF8x5tHUZ-lcgtRyNF0?usp=sharing
+File "simulated_annealining.py" select the value of k based on the corresponding perplexity.
+A dictionary is constructed containing key-value pairs: the key which is k and the value which is the perplexity.
+Usage: python simulated_annealing.py Example: python simulated_annealing.py